Mercerenies/latitude/docs/tutorial/basics.md

 As alluded to before, *everything* is Latitude is an object.
 This includes methods.
-If we want to get the method object rather than calling it, we use a special "hold" block denoted by `#'`.
+If we want to get the method object rather than calling it, we use a special "quoted" block denoted by `#'`.

     % #'(foo randomly).
     Method